cobeylab/v_gene_selection/README.md

 Different scripts execute different parts of the analysis, exporting plots as `.RData` objects to be subsequently combined by `make_MS_plots.R`.

 *Sorted cells and ELISA titers*

 3.1 Run `Rscript sorted_cells_and_ELISA_titers.R`

+*Number of V alleles in each mouse, and number of alleles shared between mice*

+3.2 Run `Rscript v_gene_sets_exploration.R`

  *Mutability of germline alleles*

- 3.2. `annotate_germline_FRs_CDRs.sbatch` annotates germline allele sequences with FR and CDR positions using the [Immcantation wrapper for IgBlast](https://changeo.readthedocs.io/en/stable/examples/igblast.html).
+ 3.3. `annotate_germline_FRs_CDRs.sbatch` annotates germline allele sequences with FR and CDR positions using the [Immcantation wrapper for IgBlast](https://changeo.readthedocs.io/en/stable/examples/igblast.html).
 Because this script is specific to our cluster configuration, we provide the output file (`germline_genes_igblast.tsv`) in the results directory via the Dryad repository.
- 3.3.
+ 3.4.
 Run `estimate_germline_mutability.R` to estimate the mutability of germline V alleles.

 *Analysis of germline allele frequencies* `allele_frequency_analysis.R` follows the same argument structure outlined in step 2.
 Run: